gravitational/teleport/rfd/0144-client-tools-updates.md

 Client tools like `tsh` and `tctl` will automatically download and install the required version for the Teleport cluster.

-Enrollment in automatic updates for client tools will be required at the cluster level.
-Cluster administrators using MDM software like Jamf will be able to manage updates independently.
+Enrollment in automatic updates for client tools will be controlled at the cluster level.
+By default all clusters will be opted into automatic updates for client tools.
+Cluster administrators using MDM software like JamF will be able opt-out manually manage updates.

 Inspiration drawn from https://go.dev/doc/toolchain.